panglesd/slipshow/docs/actions-api.rst

   will initially display A, B and E, then going a step further will additionally display C, and another step will display D.

 ``step``
   Introduces a no-op step in the slip it's in.
-Takes an optional ``~duration:FLOAT`` argument, whose default value is ``0``, and which defines the time spend before the action is completed.
-Useful to exit entered slips, and in conjunction with ``auto-next``.
+Takes an optional ``~duration:FLOAT`` argument, whose default value is ``0``, and which defines the time spent before the action is completed.
+Useful to exit entered slips, and in conjunction with ``auto-continue``.

 Moving the window
 -----------------